Drunk Driving Accident Lawyer in Winter Haven, FL

-- People driving a vehicle with a BAC (blood alcohol concentration) of 0.08 or higher are automatically guilty of DUI “per se,” as 0.08 is the legal limit for driving.
-However, you can still be found guilty of DUI if you are found to be driving in an unsafe manner after consuming alcohol, even if you are below the legal limit.
+People driving a vehicle with a BAC (blood alcohol concentration) of 0.08 or higher are automatically guilty of DUI “per se,” as 0.08 is the legal limit for driving.
+However, you can still be found guilty of DUI if you are found to be driving in an unsafe manner after consuming alcohol.
+This applies even if you are below the legal limit.

-- The legal limit for drivers under age 21 is 0.02 percent.
-A first offense will result in a six-month suspension of your driver’s license, while a second offense will result in a one-year suspension.
+The legal limit for drivers under age 21 is 0.02 percent.
+A first offense will result in a six-month suspension of your driver’s license.
+A second offense will result in a one-year suspension.
 If an underage driver is found with a BAC of 0.05 or higher, they will have to enroll in a DUI education program before their license can be reinstated.

 - First offense: Misdemeanor.
 Up to six months in jail, a fine between $500 and $1,000, and the loss of your license for 180 days to a year.
 You may also need to have an ignition interlock device installed on your car for up to six months.
-Drunk drivers with a BAC of 0.15 or higher could receive up to nine months in jail and be fined between $1,000 and $2,000.
+Drunk drivers with a BAC of 0.15 or higher could receive up to nine months in jail and could have to pay a fine between $1,000 and $2,000.

 - Second offense: Misdemeanor.
 Up to nine months in jail, a fine between $1,000 and $2,000, and the loss of your license for 180 days to a year.
 You could have an ignition interlock device installed on your car for up to two years.
-Second offenses that occur within five years of a first offense require a minimum of 10 days in jail, your license to be revoked for five years, and your vehicle to be impounded for 30 days.
+Second offenses that occur within five years of a first offense require a minimum of 10 days in jail.
+In addition, your license will be revoked for five years, and your vehicle impounded for 30 days.
 Drunk drivers with a BAC of 0.15 or higher could face up to 12 months in jail and a fine between $2,000 and $4,000.

 - Third offense: Generally a misdemeanor, but could be a felony if a third offense occurs within ten years of a prior DUI conviction.
 Up to twelve months in jail, a fine between $2,000 and $5,000, and the loss of your license for 180 days to a year.
 You could have an ignition interlock device installed on your car for up to two years.
-A felony DUI conviction requires 30 days to five years in jail, your vehicle to be impounded for 90 days, and your driver’s license to be revoked for ten years.
+A felony DUI conviction requires 30 days to five years in jail.
+Beyond that, your vehicle will be impounded for 90 days, and your driver’s license revoked for ten years.
 Offenders with a BAC of 0.15 or higher will face a fine of at least $4,000.

 - Additional offenses: A fourth or subsequent DUI is a felony regardless of when any prior DUI convictions occurred.
 You will face steep fines, substantial jail time, and the revocation of your driver’s license for ten years or longer.